 Certificate program and Veterinary Technology students must have a minimum GPA of 2.0 and meet each of their program competencies to be eligible for graduation.
-Students enrolled in other degree programs or certificate programs in nursing must have a minimum GPA of 2.0 (2.5 in Medical Radiography), meet each of their program competencies, and complete their program technical courses with a minimum grade of C in each course to be eligible for graduation.
+Students enrolled in other degree programs or certificate programs in nursing must have a minimum GPA of 2.0 meet each of their program competencies, and complete their program technical courses with a minimum grade of C in each course to be eligible for graduation.